CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-elastic-cobol.md

 The costs associated with this Blueprint deployment are for the CenturyLink Cloud infrastructure only.
 There are no license costs or additional fees bundled in.
 You will need a valid Elastic COBOL Developer license from Heirloom Computing.

 ### About Heirloom Computing
-CenturyLink Cloud works with [Heirloom Computing](http://www.heirloomcomputing.com) to provide patented compiler technology to automatically transform mainframe applications into highly-maintainable Java source-code, with 100% accuracy, while guaranteeing the preservation of existing business logic.
+[Heirloom Computing](http://heirloomcomputing.com) provides patented compiler technology to automatically transform mainframe applications into highly-maintainable Java source-code, with 100% accuracy, while guaranteeing the preservation of existing business logic.

 ### Frequently Asked Questions